Generative Networks for Precision Enthusiasts: Precision generator

 \subsubsection{Magic transformation}

 A major challenge of the $Z+$~jets final state is illustrated in Fig.~\ref{fig:inn_2d}, where we show the $\Delta \phi$ vs $\Delta \eta$ correlations for the exclusive 2-jet sample.
 We see that most events prefer a back-to-back topology, but a small number of events features two jets recoiling against the $Z$, cut off by the requirement $\Delta R_{jj} > 0.4$.
 The ring around the corresponding small circle is a local maximum, and inside the ring the phase space density drops to zero.
 Because this entire structure lives in a poorly populated phase space region, the INN typically ignores the local maximum and smoothly interpolates over the entire ring-hole structure.
-We emphasize that in our case this is not a problem with the non-trivial phase space topology~\cite{Winterhalder:2021ave}, because the network is able to interpolate smoothly through these holes, but a problem of the precision with which the network learns features just around these holes.
+We emphasize that in our case this problem is not caused by the non-trivial phase space topology~\cite{Winterhalder:2021ave}, the network interpolates smoothly through the holes, but a problem of the precision with which the network learns features just around these holes.

-To map out the local maximum structure we make use of the fact that our network is extremely efficient at interpolating smooth functions.
+We can improve our network performance, after noticing the issue, by using some physics intuition and observing a near-magic aspect of network training.
+To this end, we map out the local maximum structure and make use of the fact that our network is extremely efficient at interpolating smooth functions.
 To exploit this property we define a $\Delta R_{jj}$-dependent transformation which turns the actual phase space pattern into a smoothly dropping curve, let the network learn this smooth function extremely well, and then undo the transformation to re-build the local maximum pattern.
 A simple smoothing function for our case is

 The transition region is defined such that it includes the cutoff to ensure non-vanishing weights, $R_- < R_\text{min} = 0.4$, and its upper boundary is in a stable phase space regime.
 In our case we use $R_- = 0.2$ and $R_+ = 1.5$ without much fine-tuning.
 We also apply this transformation to the 3-jet sample, where all $\Delta R_{jj}$-distribution have similar challenges, through additional event weights